 Timothy Krause, ’83, has written a book, "Finding Theo: A Father's True Story of Loss, Courage and Discovery" (Clovercroft) that was published in August 2018.
 The book tells the story of the mountain biking accident of his son, Theo, and the people the family met along Theo's journey of recovery.
 Timothy is a former chief marketing officer of a large telecommunication supplier.
 He and his wife, Jorja (Morton) Krause, ’83, reside in Dallas.

 Lisa O’Brien Enger, ’90, is the vice president of university relations for Lindenwood University.
 She has more than 20 years of senior leadership and management experience, including executive director positions at the Clayton Chamber of Commerce, the Susan G. Komen for the Cure St. Louis affiliate and the United Soybean Board, of which she was recently the chief operating officer.
-She is active in the community, including as board member of the Cardinal Glennon Children’s Hospital Foundation Guild.
-She and her husband reside in St. Louis.
+She is active in the community, including as board member of the Cardinal Glennon Children’s Hospital Foundation Guild, and has been a St. Louis Business Journal “40 Under 40” honree.
+Lisa and her husband reside in St. Louis.

 Col. Eric T. Olson, ’90, was appointed the 24th superintendent of the Missouri State Highway Patrol by Gov. Mike Parson in March 2019.
 Eric, also a graduate of the FBI National Academy, had been serving as interim superintendent since September 2018.
 In his time with the Missouri State Highway Patrol, he has served as commanding officer of Troop A and has overseen the Patrol’s Division of Drug and Crime Control.
 He and his family reside in Macon.